 The tax-exempt income attributable to the "Approved Enterprise" can be distributed to shareholders without subjecting the Company to taxes only upon the complete liquidation of the Company.
 As of September 30, 2005, the Company had approximately \$ 2.2 million in undistributed earnings derived from tax-exempt profits earned by the Company's "Approved Enterprises".
 In the event of distribution of these earnings in a manner other than in the complete liquidation of the Company, it would be taxed at the corporate tax rate applicable to such profits as if the Company had not elected the alternative tax benefits (currently - 25%) and an income tax liability would be incurred of approximately \$ 540 thousand.
-The Company has decided not to declare dividends out of such tax-exempt income; accordingly, no additional deferred tax liabilities have been provided.
+Current tax exempt income is permanent in duration.
+The Company has decided to permanently reinvest that income and does not intend to make dividend distributions from such income.